amarpreetsingh29/rails-sidekiq/README.md

 This application is a sample project, built on RubyOnRails(7.0).
-In this project, I have tried to cover a few learnings related to building software that I learnt in my carrier while working in various organisations.

 * Ruby version - 3.0
 * Rails Version - 7.0